-- Hot Double-Onion Cheese Dip: Total time 1 hour, cook time 35 minutes at 425—pre-slice onions & grate the Gruyère to save some time the day of.
+- Hot Onion-Cheese Baby Making Dip: Total time 1 hour, cook time 35 minutes at 425.
+Pre-slice onions & grate the Gruyere to save some time the day of.

-- Sausage Rolls with Worcestershire Sauce: Prep and Assembly time 30 minutes, cook time 35 minutes at 350—to make slicing easier once laid seam-side down cover and freeze until firm, 15 minutes or so; can be made ahead by assembling and cutting then cover and refrigerate for up to 8 hours or freeze until firm; layer between waxed paper in airtight container and freeze for up to 2 weeks, add 5 minutes to baking time; for appearances, add an egg wash before baking—whisk together one egg and 1 Tbsp. of water and brush over the rolls; and, if you’re really in a rush these can be baked a bit faster in a 425 degree oven for 20 minutes.
+- Sausage Rolls with Worcestershire Sauce: Prep and Assembly time 30 minutes, cook time 35 minutes at 350.
+To make slicing easier once laid seam-side down, cover and freeze until firm, 15 minutes or so; can be made ahead by assembling and cutting then cover and refrigerate for up to 8 hours or freeze until firm; layer between waxed paper in airtight container and freeze for up to 2 weeks, add 5 minutes to baking time; for appearances, add an egg wash before baking whisk together one egg and 1 Tbsp. of water and brush over the rolls; and, if you are really in a rush these can be baked a bit faster in a 425 degree oven for 20 minutes.

 - Stuffing: Bake the cornbread at least a day in advance and go ahead and chop vegetables etc. so day-of cooking is easy peasy.
 Maybe double so you will definitely have leftovers?
 Yes.

 - Pan Gravy: Pan gravy is an art, following a recipe for it is hard.
-Read some recipes, watch some videos, but in the end, you’re going to have to rely on your senses—smell it, taste it, watch it.
-In general, for every 1/3 cup of dripping fat (add butter if you don’t have enough), you will need about 1 cup of flour, and 2 cups drippings (not reserved fat) and stock.
+Read some recipes, watch some videos, but in the end, you are going to have to rely on your senses – smell it, taste it, watch it.
+In general, for every 1/3 cup of dripping fat (add butter if you do not have enough), you will need about 1 cup of flour, and 2 cups drippings (not reserved fat) and stock.

-- Pumpkin Pie: See side of can, Libby’s has pretty much nailed this one.
+- Pumpkin Pie: See side of can, Libby’s it is basically perfect – double the spices.